WATCH: This is what NOT to do when frying a turkey - NewsBreak

 Campbell said playing it safe and doing the proper prep work can help cut down on the risk of starting a fire when cooking turkeys in a deep fryer, and that includes making sure your turkey is fully thawed.

 Any ice that hits your fryer will interact with the hot oil and immediately become hot steam that can expand and cause the oil to overflow or splatter.
-If the splatter comes into contact with a flame, it can result in a major fire.Local leaders deliver food to the community as Thanksgiving approaches
+If the splatter comes into contact with a flame, it can result in a major fire.When should I thaw my turkey?

 “The first demonstration, we left the flame on and had a frozen turkey with a lot of moisture on it,” said Campbell.
 “So as we put it in there, you saw how it started to boil.
 It boiled out because it had the flame.
 It immediately ignited the oil and started to flame up larger.”